Binding HTML with Angular

 }

-When serving the application, a warning message should be presented that states 'sanitizing HTML stripped some content'.
-And the result should be that the alert message is not displayed at all.
-In fact, if we check the source code we should see something similar to this:
+When serving the application, a warning message states ‘sanitizing HTML stripped some content.’
+The alert never fires.
+Checking the source code reveals something like this:

 <div _ngcontent-c0="">